Schiiss/blog/_posts/2025-06-08-building-a-scalable-ai-system-for-midstream-o&g-contract-intelligence.md

 ## ✅ Benefits for Midstream Companies

-This modular, composable system—leveraging structured extraction, semantic search, and agentic reasoning enables analysts to go from **hundreds of contracts to actionable insights in minutes**.
+This modular, composable system leveraging structured extraction, semantic search, and agentic reasoning enables analysts to go from **hundreds of contracts to actionable insights in minutes**.

 By combining **LLM flexibility** with **enterprise-grade data engineering** and **governed compute environments**, we delivered a solution that is scalable, traceable, and extensible across use cases.